https://www.slab.org.uk/advice-agencies/scottish-national-standards-for-information-and-advice-partners/type-2-3-accreditation/

 Accreditation begins with self assessment.

-You should read the Self Assessment Guidance and use this to complete the Self Assessment and Application Form.
+You should read the Self Assessment Guidance, view the presentation and organisational guidance slides and use these to complete the Self Assessment and Application Form.

 You can also find out more about self assessment here.